Company Registration in Malta

 Research and development

-At the same time, some activities or sectors, such as financial services, gambling, tourism and hospitality, may require qualified employees to ensure compliance with regulatory standards and licensing requirements.
-In these cases, companies may need to hire staff with appropriate qualifications and licenses.
+Sector-Specific Requirements | Certain sectors, such as financial services, gambling, tourism, and hospitality, may require qualified personnel to meet regulatory standards and licensing requirements. |

-It is also important for companies in Malta to have at least one director (who does not have to be a local resident) and a company secretary who must be a resident of Malta.
-This does not necessarily mean hiring full-time employees, as many companies prefer to use the services of professional enterprise service providers to fulfill these roles.
+Requirements for Managing Personnel | A company must have at least one director (who need not be a resident of Malta) and a company secretary (who must be a resident).
+Full-time employees are not necessary, as many companies opt to use professional service providers for these roles. |

-If a company decides to hire employees, it is required to register as an employer with the Malta Department of Social Security and make social contributions for its employees.
-This includes contributions to pensions, health insurance, and other social security guarantees.
+Registration and Social Contributions | If a company employs staff, it must register as an employer with the Department of Social Security in Malta and make social contributions, including pension and health insurance payments, for its employees. |

 How do I choose a company name in Malta?

-Checking For Uniqueness
+Checking for Uniqueness

 Compliance with the Law